Sinn Fein hails 'new era' as it wins Northern Ireland vote

 Those post-Brexit rules, which took effect after Britain left the European Union, have imposed customs and border checks on some goods entering Northern Ireland from the rest of the U.K. The arrangement was designed to keep an open border between Northern Ireland and EU member Ireland, a key pillar of the peace process.

-In February, the DUP’s Paul Givan resigned as first minister as post-Brexit tensions triggered a fresh political crisis in Northern Ireland.
+DUP leader Jeffrey Donaldson said he will announce next week whether he will return to the government.

+“We will consider what we need to do now to get the action that is required from the government.
+I will be making my decision clear on all of that early next week,” he told the BBC.

-Saturday’s results bring Sinn Fein’s ultimate goal of a united Ireland a step closer, although Sinn Fein has kept unification out of the spotlight this year during a campaign dominated by the skyrocketing cost of living.
+Saturday’s results bring Sinn Fein’s ultimate goal of a united Ireland a step closer, although the party kept unification out of the spotlight this year during a campaign dominated by the skyrocketing cost of living.

 Polling expert John Curtice, a professor of political science at the University of Strathclyde, said Northern Ireland’s latest electoral results are a legacy of Brexit.